maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

-# Interaction elements
+# inputs

-Interaction elements are the points at which the student interacts with the question.
+inputs are the points at which the student interacts with the question.
 For example, it might be a form box into which the student enters their answer.

-* Only the [question stem](CASText#Question_stem) may have interaction elements.
+* Only the [question stem](CASText#Question_stem) may have inputs.
-* Interaction elements are not required.
+* inputs are not required.
 Hence it is possible for the teacher to make a statement which asks for no response from the student, i.e. a rhetorical question.
-* A question may have as many interaction elements as needed.
+* A question may have as many inputs as needed.
-* Interaction elements can be positioned anywhere within the [question stem](CASText#Question_stem).
+* inputs can be positioned anywhere within the [question stem](CASText#Question_stem).
 If JSMath is used for display this includes within equations.
 MathJax does not currently support this feature.

-The position of an interaction element in the [question stem](CASText#Question_stem) is denoted by
+The position of an input in the [question stem](CASText#Question_stem) is denoted by

 	#stuff#